People

 bluesky email

-Lauren D’Amore is a Junior Marine Biology major at USF St. Pete.
-She joined the MICO lab in the spring of 2024.
+Lauren D’Amore is a Senior Marine Biology major at USF St. Pete.
+She joined the MICOlab in the spring of 2024.
 Originally from Wisconsin, she moved down to Florida to pursue a degree in marine biology at USF.
 Her interests lie in understanding the functions of the microorganisms that play a vital role in the health of our ocean’s ecosystems.
-Lauren is currently assisting with onlgoing projects and is becoming an expert in molecular biology and phytoplankton culturing.
+Lauren is currently assisting with ongoing projects and is becoming an expert in molecular biology, phytoplankton culturing, and flow cytometry.

 email